 • being male

-• having a family history of lymphoma
+• family history of lymphoma

 • having a weakened immune system